 Primadone (Mysoline®, Mylepsin®, etc.)

 The effects and side effects of primadone are similar to those of phenobarbital.
 That is because the majority of primadone is converted to phenobarbital in your pet’s body.
-In the majority of studies I know of, primadone was no better than phenobarbital in controlling seizures.
+In the majority of studies I know of, primadone was no better or safer than phenobarbital in controlling seizures.
 In most studies, primadone was a bit less effective than phenobarbital, and in none of the studies I know of was it any better than phenobarbital.

 Zonisamide ( Zonegran ®)

 Might My Pet’s Diet Affect The Number and Intensity of Its Seizures?

 You might also try to slowly changing the amounts you feed at each meal and the frequency between them.
-Smaller, more frequent feeding are known to change many aspects of metabolism – sometimes for the better. [ I cannot bear to see my Labrador, Max, hungry; and I believe that given the chance, he would eat till he exploded.
-But periodic fasting was the only thing that Hippocrates knew of that would lessen the “falling sickness” (ref).
-I am not suggesting that for your pet, but I thought you ought to know ]
+Smaller, more frequent feeding are known to change many aspects of metabolism – sometimes for the better.
+Periodic fasting was the only thing that Hippocrates knew of that would lessen the “falling sickness” .
+I am not suggesting that for your pet, but I thought that you might like to know.

 Will Idiopathic Epilepsy Shorten My Dog Or Cat’s Life?